 1 Hudson Park Rd, New Rochelle

 Rye’s crescent-shaped, 1,200-foot long turf offers general-public access to the Long Island Sound via three separate gates (the center one, next to The Barley Beach House restaurant, is typically busiest).
 Rye Town doesn’t offer as many amenities as some of the others above, but it is located next to Playland, whose weekly fireworks displays can be viewed from either beach.
-For non-residents and non-permit holders, parking is $20 per car and additional $15 for weekend beach access, or $15 and $10 on weekdays.
+For non-residents and non-permit holders, parking is $15 per car on weekdays, $25 on weekends, and $35 for holidays.

 Open: 10 a.m.–6:30 p.m.
 Sat, Sun, and holidays